abd3lgh4f0r/LOG-ANALYZER/README.md

 # LOG-ANALYZER
-This project is a Command and Control (C2) server implemented in Python, featuring a web interface developed with Flask.
-This  server is used  to manage  multiple agents, executing commands, and maintaining control through efficient multithreading.
+This project is a a system

 # Key Features
 - **Web Interface**: User-friendly Flask-based interface for seamless monitoring and interaction with the C2 server.